EntitySeaker/handy-stuff/README.md

-# All the private handy stuff.
+# All the handy stuff.